Lokesh598/data-structures-and-algorithm/Heap/readme.md

        Priority Queue and Binary Heap
        Min Heap and Max Heap Implementation

+## Priority Queue:
+   Priority Queue is a Data Structure that uses concepts of Heaps, but built on top of vector or dynamic array.

 ## Operations On Heap

 ### Insertion, Deletion and Build Heap